List of The King of Fighters characters: Kyo-1 and Kyo-2

+Both Kyo-1 and Kyo-2 also appeared in The King of Fighters 2002: Unlimited Match.

 Krizalid

 Krizalid (クリザリッド, Kurizariddo) acts as the mid and final boss of The King of Fighters '99.
-He was designed to be a stylish and earnestly strong boss, though the supervising designer at the time admits, "I think I overdid it a little."

-He is made to be the ultimate Kyo clone, outfitted with a special suit to feed the data of fighters into his body during battle.
-He also happens to be a clone of K′.
-As a side effect, he gained some of K's memories and believed that Whip was his sister.
-He is ordered to activate the thousands of Kyo clones around the world so that they can attack in a simultaneous strike.
-After his defeat against K', his superior, Zero, neutralizes the Kyo clones and kills Krizalid by throwing a boulder to crush him.
-He is later revived by the original Zero and fights alongside him in the 2001 tournament.
+He was designed to be a stylish and earnestly strong boss, which ended up being too challenging Krizalid is made to be the ultimate Kyo Kusanagi clone, outfitted with a special suit to feed the data of fighters into his body during battle.
+He also happens to be a clone of K'.
+He is ordered to activate thousands of Kyo clones around the world so that they can attack in a simultaneous strike.
+After being defeated by K', his superior, Clone Zero, neutralizes the Kyo clones and kills Krizalid by throwing a boulder to crush him.
+He was later revived by Original Zero and fights alongside him in the 2001 tournament.
+Krizalid also appears in The King of Fighters 2002: Unlimited Match as one of the four final bosses.
 In The King of Fighters XIV, he is one of the souls inside Verse.

 Introduced in The King of Fighters 2000

 Kula Diamond

 Kula Diamond (クーラ・ダイアモンド, Kūra Daiamondo) is a teenage girl who was experimented on by NESTS in order to exterminate the cartel's traitor, K'.
 Despite the fact their subject was a mindless puppet with no sign of emotions, the NESTS cartel created an android called Candy Diamond to monitor Kula's behavior and to ensure that she would accomplish her missions.
-During KOF 2000, Kula can be fought as a mid-boss during her debut.
-In the following game, The King of Fighters 2001, Kula enters into the fighting tournament with fellow NESTS' agents Foxy, K9999 and Ángel to capture K'.
-With the end of NESTS, Kula joins K' and Heidern's forces.
+During The King of Fighters 2000, Kula can be fought as a mid-boss during her debut.
+In the following game, The King of Fighters 2001, Kula enters the fighting tournament with fellow NESTS' agents Foxy, K9999 and Ángel to capture K'.
+After the collapse of NESTS, Kula becomes a younger sister figure to K', Maxima and Whip.